In a hurry? Scroll down to “Start Here…”

 When creating NRCS-type hydrographs, the software will need to know which design storm to use.

 Click on the row header arrow corresponding to the desired design storm.
 This drops-down the list of available storms in that category.
 For example, clicking on NRCS Storms displays the following:

 To activate a design storm, simply click its corresponding check-box under the “Active” column.
 To use the Type II, for example, check the box in the Active column next to Type II as shown above.
 Remember, only one storm can be active at a time so uncheck those you do not want to use.

 3. Enter Rainfall Amounts

 The last step in setting up your rainfall is specifying the rainfall amounts local to your area.
-These are then applied to the selected Design Storm when you create runoff hydrographs.
+These are then applied to your selected Design Storm when you create runoff hydrographs.

-There are two ways to accomplish this step:
+There are three ways to accomplish this step:

 - Enter the rainfall amounts manually

 - Import from NOAA’s National Weather Service “Precipitation Frequency Data Server”